p14papa1/CV/README.md

 Hobbies:
 -------
 As of 2015 I'm a football referee curently on regional games at Larisa, Greece.
-I love travelling, running, watching football, basketball, series, movies, I also enjoy a good video games.
+I love travelling, running, watching football, basketball, series, movies, I also enjoy good video games.